A Study on Transformer Configuration and Training Objective: Bamboo

 \section{Bamboo}

-Our analysis above shows that the masked antoencoder helps to alleviate the over-smoothing issue, which is a main challenge in scaling transformer along depth.
-Based on this finding, we propose Bamboo, an idea of using deeper and narrower transformer configurations, for masked autoencoder pre-training.
-Certainly, deeper and narrower configurations do not always improve performance, as there are a few other reasons hindering scaling transformer along depth.
-In this section, we devote to find a sweet point following Bamboo idea, to achieve effective masked autoencoder by experiments.
+Our analysis above shows that the masked autoencoder helps to alleviate the over-smoothing issue, which is a main challenge in scaling transformer along depth~\cite{zhou2021deepvit,dong2021attention}.
+To realize this potential, we suggest that we may obtain better performance by adapting deeper and narrower model configuration when training with MAE objective.
+We name this idea as Bamboo in this paper due to the shape of new transformer configuration.
+Certainly, infinite deeper and narrower configurations do not always improve performance, as there are a few other reasons hindering scaling transformer along depth.
+In this section, we devote to find a sweet point following the Bamboo idea, to achieve effective masked autoencoder by experiments.

 To validate our reasoning above, we conduct experiments on training transformer on ILSVRC-2012 ImageNet~\citep{deng2009imagenet} (ImageNet-1K), and report the top-1 accuracy.
-We use the original viT trained by supervised learning and MAE pre-trained masked image modeling as the test platform.
+We use the original ViT trained by supervised learning and MAE pre-trained masked image modeling as the test platform.
 For a fair comparison with the original transformer configurations, when we scale transformer to deeper, we also reduce the width to keep comparable number of trainable parameters and computation cost.
 The configurations we used are summarized in Table~\ref{tbl:config-explore}.

 For supervised learning models (\ie ViT), we train base scale models for 300 epochs and large scale models for 200 epochs following \citet{he2021masked}.
 We use RandAugment~\citep{cubuk2020randaugment}, drop path~\citep{huang2016deep}, mixup, cutmix~\citep{yun2019cutmix}, label smoothing~\citep{szegedy2016rethinking} for data augmentation.
 Detailed hyper-parameters are summarized in Appendix~\ref{appendix:hyper-parameter}.
 For the masked autoencoder, we pre-train the base scale models for 1600 epochs and fine-tune for 100 epochs.
 For large models, we pre-train for 800 epochs and fine-tune for 50 epochs.
-We use the per-patch normalization following \citet{he2021masked} for better representations.